 *2019s way of saying “released to ensure coverage”, it was leaked in January and Google put it on their site in February.

-Personalized content Especially in a larger organization, your intranet will have multiple different user groups.
+Personalized content Especially in a larger organization, your intranet software will have multiple different user groups.
 Besides company wide news, it’s important that your employees can follow updates from topics that are especially relevant to them.
 Targeting can be done for example based on the location, function or by project.

 Integrate your business toolset It’s understandable that you want to highlight important internal news on your intranet landing page – just remember that a page dominated by generic content might not feel relevant enough for your employees.
 One great way to make your intranet page more appealing is by integrating the business tools that are used on a daily basis, such as the calendar and virtual collaboration spaces.
-Features that enable collaboration and enhance productivity turn your intranet into a portal that does not only keep your employees informed but also supports their actual work.
+Features that enable collaboration and enhance productivity turn your office intranet solution into a portal that does not only keep your employees informed but also supports their actual work.

 Interactive news Get your people involved!
 Engage your employees with your internal communications by giving the opportunity to interact with your intranet news posts by liking, commenting and tagging colleagues.
 This is a simple step towards a two-way communication structure with your employees.
 You can instantly get feedback from your audience on which topics they are interested in, then commenting gives them an opportunity to ask questions and share additional knowledge related to the news piece.
 Dialogue drives engagement and will help you create a healthy culture where discussion and knowledge sharing is encouraged.

-Are you using the right intranet tool?
+Are you using the right intranet software?
 Does everything I've mentioned above sound out of reach for you?
 Perhaps you're not using the right intranet software.
 Take a look at the free Intranet Comparison Guide for more information on the types of intranet tools that exist, and which one would suit you depending on your business needs.